CY-Chang-tw/Information-Retrieval-using-Pyserini/README.md

 # :mag_right: Information-Retrieval-using-Pyserini
 Using Pyserini package to cope with Inverted Index, Postings List, and BM25.
 :pushpin: The reference package is [Here](https://github.com/castorini/pyserini).
 It's a powerful package! :thumbsup:
+:tipping_hand_man: My coding exmaple is [Here](https://github.com/CY-Chang-tw/Information-Retrieval-using-Pyserini/blob/a01ab6393a1c6117ab55664a35104587faf969b7/IR.ipynb).
+The data set is a zh wiki in json format.